-The efficiency of the 2018 Mercedes E400 Coupe with 3.0 V6 biturbo was more than the doctor asked for.
-It could had been a V4 frankly but starting at $54,000 it better have a kitchen sink.
-With all the bells and whistles and connectedness to the road got up there to $70,000 but it stood out.
+The efficiency of the 2018 Mercedes E400 Coupe with 3.0 V6 Biturbo was more than the doctor asked for.
+It could have been a V4, frankly but starting at $54,000, it better has a kitchen sink.
+With all the bells and whistles and connectedness to the road got up there to $70,000, but it stood out.
 No joking.
-I was getting applauded from drivers on the Bronx River Parkway and I don’t mean an FU applause like you’d expect in the Bronx NY.
+I was getting applauded by drivers on the Bronx River Parkway, and I don’t mean an FU applause as you’d expect in the Bronx, NY.

-It was a 35 MPG on highway tested and approved.
-City was 29.
+It was 35 MPG on the highway, tested and approved.
+The city was 29.
 All of this was in the ECO mode to get the best I could get.
 Yet this car needs to be a Plugin hybrid electric or Electric stat!

 This Mercedes shines as a boulevard cruiser.
 If you take some friends out to dinner, they’ll access the back seat by pulling a lever on the edge of the front seat that folds the backrest forward, at which point the seat automatically powers forward and up a little bit.